officialconfuzius/HCML/tasks/task 1/README.md

 Assess the effectiveness of current attack methods by measuring their successful attack rates.
 This involves analyzing various attack strategies and quantifying their ability to bypass recognition systems.

+---

+### Interpretation of Baseline Evaluation Tables

+The tables below report the **attack success rates** (i.e., the proportion of morphs that successfully bypass the face recognition system) for different morphing datasets and face recognition models.
+The rates are shown for two security thresholds:
+- **FNMR@FMR=1%** (Table 1): False Non-Match Rate at a False Match Rate of 1%
+- **FNMR@FMR=0.1%** (Table 2): False Non-Match Rate at a False Match Rate of 0.1% (stricter)

+**Columns:**  Each column is a different face recognition model: ElasticFaceArc, ElasticFaceCos, CurricularFace.
+Each row is a different morphing dataset (e.g., FaceMorpher_aligned, Webmorph_aligned, etc.).

+#### Key Observations
+- **Model Sensitivity:**
+  - *ElasticFaceCos* is highly robust to FaceMorpher_aligned morphs (very low success rate: 0.0020 at both thresholds), but less so for other datasets.
+  - *ElasticFaceArc* and *CurricularFace* are generally more vulnerable, with high success rates for most datasets.
+- **Dataset Difficulty:**
+  - *OpenCV_aligned* and *Webmorph_aligned* morphs are the most effective at bypassing all models (success rates >0.98 in most cases).
+  - *FaceMorpher_aligned* is only effective against ElasticFaceArc and CurricularFace, not ElasticFaceCos.
+  - *MIPGAN_II_aligned* is much less effective against CurricularFace at both thresholds (success rates near zero).
+- **Effect of Stricter Threshold (0.1%):**
+  - All models and datasets see a drop in success rates at the stricter threshold, but the relative ranking of datasets and models remains similar.
+  - The drop is most pronounced for MIPGAN_II_aligned and MIPGAN_I_aligned.
+- **Best and Worst Cases:**
+  - *Best attack:* OpenCV_aligned morphs, which almost always succeed regardless of the model or threshold.
+  - *Worst attack:* FaceMorpher_aligned against ElasticFaceCos, and MIPGAN_II_aligned against CurricularFace.

+**Summary:**
+- *ElasticFaceCos* is the most robust model against FaceMorpher_aligned morphs, but not against others.
+- *OpenCV_aligned* and *Webmorph_aligned* morphs are the most dangerous, consistently achieving high attack success rates.
+- Stricter thresholds reduce attack success, but not enough to stop the best morphs.
+- The effectiveness of a morphing attack depends both on the morphing method and the recognition model.

+**Conclusion:**
+Some morphing methods can still reliably fool even strong face recognition models, especially with certain datasets.
+However, model choice and thresholding can significantly impact system security.

+---

+**Table 1: Attack Success Rates (FNMR@FMR=1%) for Each Model and Morphing Dataset**

 <table>
     <thead>
         <tr>